InfamousMusicify/BlockMart/README.md

 -    `Click Code▼ - Download ZIP - Extract Zip file`
 To put the Structure into your World/Server,
 Navigate to the minecraft/saves folder or your server world file and paste the "`blockmart-3.x(.x).nbt`" file into the
-`world/generated/minecraft/structures` folder. (if this does not exist create the needed folders)
+`world/generated/minecraft/structures` folder. (if this does not exist create the needed folders) (also drop the blockmart-config.nbt in as well)
-`/reload` after pasting if the world is running
+`/reload` after pasting if the world is running  (or restart the server/world)
 Hop into the world and pull out a structure block, and put "`blockmart-3.x(.x)`" (structure file name) into a `load` structure block.
 __!!!`Remember to load with entities on`!!!__